 How to Use Coriander Seeds in Cooking

-Whole or crushed coriander seeds are often used to flavour curries, pickles, chutneys and slow-cooked dishes, where their aroma develops gradually during cooking.
-Understanding how coriander behaves when cooked will help you decide whether to toast it, grind it or combine it with other ingredients.
+Whole or crushed coriander seeds are often used to flavour curries, pickles, chutneys and slow-cooked dishes, the aroma of which develops gradually during cooking.
+Knowing how coriander behaves when cooked will help you decide whether to toast, grind or combine it with other ingredients.

 The Different Parts of the Coriander Plant

-The coriander plant provides several ingredients that are used in cooking, each with its own flavour and culinary purpose.
-While the seeds are used as a spice, the leaves and roots are also widely used in many regional cuisines.
+The coriander plant provides several ingredients used in cooking, each of which has its own flavour and culinary purpose.
+The seeds are used as a spice, while the leaves and roots are widely used for cooking and garnishing.

 Coriander Leaves

-Fresh coriander leaves are widely used as a garnish and flavouring herb in many cuisines.
+Fresh coriander leaves are widely used as a garnish and flavouring herb in many cuisines, and are often added to dishes to enhance their flavour and aroma.
 They have a bright, herbal flavour that differs greatly from the warm, citrusy notes of the seeds.

-As their aroma diminishes quickly when exposed to heat, the leaves are usually added at the end of the cooking process or used raw in salads, chutneys and salsas.
+Since their aroma diminishes quickly when exposed to heat, the leaves are typically added at the end of the cooking process or used raw in dishes such as salads, chutneys and salsas.

 Coriander Root

 Coriander root is a popular ingredient in Thai and other Southeast Asian cuisines.
-It has a deeper, more concentrated flavour than the leaves, and is often crushed into curry pastes, marinades, and soups.
+It has a deeper, more concentrated flavour than the leaves and is often crushed or pounded into curry pastes, marinades, and soups.

 While the leaves and roots have their own culinary uses, coriander seeds are most often used as a spice and are valued for the depth and balance they bring to savoury cooking.